 If a manager becomes disabled and files a long-term disability claim, he or she will have a hard time getting approved.

 Why?
 Because the insurance company is looking at the case from a financial standpoint.
 The insurance company is looking at how much money it will cost the company to provide a manager with benefits throughout the illness or disability.
 The longer it could potentially take the manager to return to work, the more scrutiny the manager will face in the claims process.

 Tip #1 Gather Strong Medical Evidence

-Medical paperwork is the foundation of any long term disability claim.
+Medical paperwork is the foundation of any long-term disability claim.
 Collect all the medical evidence from your doctors that are treating your disability.
 Be sure that your doctors are noting your pain levels and cognitive difficulties on your chart.
-This is not always a common practice, but you will need detailed documentation for your claim.
+This is not always common practice, but you will need detailed documentation for your claim.

 For example, let’s assume a claimant has a significant back injury (such as herniated discs) and the claimant cannot sit, stand, or even walk for very long.
 The most comfortable position is for the claimant to lie down for 50% of the day to alleviate pain.
 There are not many jobs that will accommodate the need to lie down for half of the day.
 So the claimant will want to make sure there is good “objective medical evidence” to support the subjective complaints of pain.
 Objective evidence may include MRIs, X-Rays, etc.

 A large monetary claim – like one for a manager – will likely call for video surveillance.
 Surveillance is completely legal.
 During the surveillance period, a private investigator will stake out the claimant’s house, talk to nearby neighbors about the claimant’s daily activities, and then try to use that information against the claimant in the administrative decision (or in court).
 This is why it is crucial not to rush back into exercise routines or anything else that is very strenuous on the body during the claim period.